Seeds Trading License in Dubai

 The global seeds market is projected to exceed USD 100 billion by 2030, driven by population growth, climate-resilient crop development, and rising demand for high-yield varieties.
 Dubai's free zone ecosystem, favourable tax environment, and robust regulatory framework make it an increasingly attractive hub for seeds trading companies looking to serve these growth markets.

-The Seeds Trading Licence in Dubai falls under Activity Code 4773.17 and is classified as a Trading Licence within the Trading category.
+The Seeds Trading License in Dubai falls under Activity Code 4773.17 and is classified as a Trading License within the Trading category.
 It permits the holder to engage in the wholesale and retail trading of seeds, including vegetable seeds, cereal seeds, flower seeds, and other agricultural planting material.
 Licensed businesses may import, store, and re-export seeds to markets across the region and beyond.

-Operating from Dubai South Business Hub Free Zone, licence holders benefit from a dedicated free zone environment designed to support trading, logistics, and distribution activities with streamlined processes and world-class infrastructure.
+Operating from Dubai South Business Hub Free Zone, license holders benefit from a dedicated free zone environment designed to support trading, logistics, and distribution activities with streamlined processes and world-class infrastructure.

 Agri-businesses seeking a regional distribution hub for seed varieties